Everyone expects their air conditioner to supply cool air.

 2. The Condenser is Dirty

 Your condenser performs the heat exchange process and depends on a fan delivering outdoor air to keep it functioning.

 But if your condenser is dirty or clogged, it becomes much harder for your air conditioner to work correctly.

-This is another easy solve you can do yourself.
+This is another easy solution you can do yourself.

 First, do some landscaping around your air conditioner’s condenser: dense vegetation will interfere with heat dissipation, making it harder for your air conditioner to perform properly.

 An industry standard is to have approximately 18 inches of clear space on all sides.